ueberdosis/tiptap/docs/src/docPages/guide/node-views.md

 </div>
 ```

-**BUT**, if there are other elements with non-editable text in your node view, the caret can jump there.
+**BUT**, if there are other elements with non-editable text in your node view, the cursor can jump there.
 You can improve that with manually adding `contenteditable` attributes to the specific parts of your node view.

 ```html
 <div class="Prosemirror" contenteditable="true">